-My best summer beauty tip of all time, is probably this one – a super easy tip on how to lighten your hair naturally, safely and cheaply.
+My best summer beauty tip of all time, is probably this one: a super easy tip on how to lighten your hair with lemon juice naturally, safely and cheaply.

-This is something I’ve personally been writing about and sharing with friends and family for years and years: lightening hair with lemon juice.
+This is something I’ve personally been writing about and sharing with friends and family for years and years, and it’s how to lighten hair with lemon juice.

 Curious?
 Read on.